Diff-MN: Diffusion Parameterized MoE-NCDE for Continuous Time Series Generation with Irregular Observations: Discussion about Why Using Neural Controlled Differential Equation (NCDE)

 We adopt NCDE because Diff-MN requires both imputing irregular observations and performing continuous generation.
 Values generated between existing observation points need to be consistent with the temporal dynamics of the surrounding context; otherwise, the generated values may deviate from the true distribution of the underlying dynamical system.

-\subsubsection{Experimental perspective}
+\subsubsection{Experimental Perspective}

-GT-GAN incorporates ODE-RNN, and ablation studies of GT-GAN consistently show that it outperforms the two ODE-based methods.
+GT-GAN incorporates ODE-RNN and CTFP~\cite{deng2020modeling}, where the latter borrows concepts from stochastic differential equation (SDE) and employs a Wiener process to introduce stochasticity.
+Ablation studies of GT-GAN consistently show that GT-GAN outperforms the two ODE-based methods.
 Additionally, KoVAE (a TSG method using NCDE) is reported to perform even better than GT-GAN, and our Diff-MN outperforms both GT-GAN and KoVAE. \textbf{All of this indicates that NCDE-based TSG under observed-data constraints outperforms ODE-based methods}.

-\subsection{Proving interpolation control in NCDE does not cause over-smoothing}
+\subsection{Proving interpolation control in NCDE Does Not Cause Over-smoothing}

-\subsubsection{Theoretical perspective}
+\subsubsection{Theoretical Perspective}

 As discussed in the main text, NCDE can be defined as

 where $X(s)$ is the control path (obtained via interpolation and smoothing), and $f_\theta$ is a nonlinear function (neural network).

 The neural network $f_\theta$ can model highly nonlinear dynamics, amplifying or bending small variations in the smooth control path and thereby inducing complex, rapidly changing behavior in the latent trajectory.